Climate change in Norway: Energy consumption

 In 2015, Norway's energy supply reached 1.7 million tonnes – a 311.3% increase since 1990 - and their total domestic consumption was 213 terawatt-hours (TWh) in 2015, of which 89 TWh were used by households and services.
 This was a 2% increase in household consumption, which has been attributed to lower temperatures causing a rise in demand for heating, which also led to a 7% rise in biofuel use from 2014.
 Due to rising global demand in natural gas and oil, 56 new licences were issued in January 2016 to allow more oil exploration near the Lofoten islands, in addition to the North and Barents seas.
 This poses a threat to biodiversity and fish stocks in these areas despite numerous promises to improve their environmental ratings and the Paris pledge.
 On the other hand, 98% of Norway's electricity demand is supplied by renewable energies, 95% of this comes from hydroelectric power.
 Because of the knowledge that their electricity is supplied by renewable sources and its very low cost as it is produced domestically, consumption in Norway is three times higher than the average European.
 Electricity consumption equates to approximately 77% of household energy usage in an average detached house.

+In 2023, Norway achieved a notable 4.7% reduction in emissions, decreasing from 48.9 million metric tons of CO_{2} equivalent in the previous year to 46.6 million tons.
+This progress is part of a continuing trend, with the peak emissions since 1990 recorded in 2007 at 56.5 million tonnes.
+A significant factor in the recent reduction has been the decreased emissions from car traffic, largely attributed to the increased adoption of electric vehicles (EVs) and the integration of biofuels.

 Transportation

 The transportation sector accounts for one-third of the total greenhouse gas emissions produced in Norway (~16.5 million tons of CO_{2}), with road traffic accounting for ~10 million tons of CO2.
 Norway's transport mix is heavily influenced by its low population density, narrow shape and long coastline with many small islands.
 The Norwegian Ministry of Transport and Communications has overall responsibility for the civil aviation, public roads and rail transport sector, ferry services forming part of the national road system (i.e. coastal regions), for coastal management, the marine environment and port and sea transport policy.
 They also have the ability to delegate tasks related to public transport and roads to the designated counties and municipalities.
 The majority of infrastructure in Norway is publicly owned, with operations often contracted out to private firms.

-Public transport in and around urban populations is well developed, particularly is Oslo which has one of the most advanced public transportation systems in Europe boasting metro, bus, tram and ferry networks that are all integrated on a zone-based far system with the latest technology.
+Public transport in and around urban populations is well developed, particularly in Oslo which has one of the most advanced public transportation systems in Europe boasting metro, bus, tram and ferry networks that are all integrated on a zone-based far system with the latest technology.
 However, regions with low populations do often lack public transport infrastructure, forcing inhabitants to have their own car.
 Public transport is subsidized by the government.